AbhiramAbbireddy/DontForgetIt/README.md

   - Android `AlarmManager` schedules a notification
   - Notification appears with the reminder title
   - Logic ensures the notification fires even if the exact "10 minutes before" time has already passed
+  - When a notification is delivered, the corresponding reminder is marked as completed in the database

+- **Task completion and deletion**
+  - Completed reminders are visually dimmed and have a strike-through title
+  - Each reminder card includes a delete button to remove a single reminder

 - **Empty state**
   - When there are no reminders, the home screen shows a friendly message instead of a blank list